mrtimee/avax-error/README.md

 ## Interaction

-- **Buy Tokens**: Users can buy tokens by sending Ether, with a limit on how many can be bought in one transaction.
+- **Order Food**: Users select food items from the menu, specifying the quantity, and the total cost is deducted from their account.
-- **Withdraw Funds**: Only the contract owner can withdraw Ether accumulated from token sales.
+- **Cancel Order**: Users can cancel an order to receive a refund for the full amount of the order.
-- **Set Token Price**: The owner can update the price per token.
+- **Deposit Funds**: Users deposit Ether to their account to make purchases.
-- **Terminate Contract**: The contract can only be terminated when all tokens are sold, ensuring proper closure.
+- **Withdraw Funds**: Users can withdraw their balance (in Ether) at any time.

 ## Security

-- **Access Control**: Only the contract owner can withdraw funds, change token prices, and terminate the contract.
+- **Access Control**: Only the owner can modify the menu.
-- **Invariants**: The contract checks token availability, Ether sufficiency, and total balance consistency before key actions.
+- **Invariants**: The contract checks for sufficient user balances and ensures refunds do not cause overflows or inconsistencies.
-- **Safe Termination**: Ensures that the contract cannot be closed prematurely if tokens remain unsold.
+- **Error Handling**: Uses `revert()` and `assert()` to handle insufficient funds, invalid orders, and consistency in balance management.

 ## License